seedifferently/apidocs-v4/source/includes/_oop_insurance.md

 | /oop/insurance-estimate   | POST        | Returns estimated out of pocket cost and eligibility information for a given procedure          |

 The /oop/insurance-load-price endpoint is used to load pricing data that is used in the /oop-insurance-estimate endpoint's calculations.
+The /oop/insurance-load-price endpoint may also be used to retrieve pricing data, specific to the client that loaded it.
+Sending a request that includes only the trading_partner_id and cpt_bundle parameters will either return the currently loaded price or, if no price has been loaded, return an error response.

 The /oop/insurance-load-price endpoint accepts the following parameters: